Curated by Wayne Martin

 The exhibition was realised from a lifelong interest in the genre of Gothic and the Macabre.
 Wayne was looking for a project that was both of interest and suitably challenging to the imaginations of Level 6 AUB Costume and Performance students.

-The brief for Ghostly White was based on sixteen Gothic novels exploring characters who wore white and what the wearing of a white garment portrayed in Gothic Literature.
+The brief for Ghostly White was based on sixteen Gothic novels exploring characters who wore white and what the meaning of wearing a white garment portrayed in Gothic Literature.

 When choosing which novels to work from the students looked at dresses from a number of time periods, the earliest being 1545, based on Horace Walpole’s, The Castle of Otranto, reputed to be the first real Gothic novel to Charles Dickens’ Great Expectations and the wonderfully eccentric Miss Havisham.